cephidstar/learnworks_public/BigQuery.md

 Here you need to use ***LIKE "%'$search_string'%"***

-[What's the point] [what could you do next?]
+Give it a try, and enjoy your Shakespeare data mining!

+## Other Things to Try

-Stuff to try:  Write script-driven BigQuery SQL that accepts multiple parameters, but also elegantly
+Write script-driven BigQuery SQL that accepts multiple parameters, but also elegantly

 operates when none or some of the parameters are supplied on the command line (or through a call).

 Formulate the SQL statement so that when parameters are missing, it finds a workable default behavior.

-## (Optional) 4.
-Upload and query sample event data to BigQuery

 BigQuery is particularly suited for storing and analyzing observability data

 (Optional Lab) Upload and query sample event data to BigQuery and execute SQL commands
 to simulate how BigQuery might be used to manage and analyze observability event data stored in the cloud.

  Now lets apply our script to some event data

  upload the table

  Type the SQL into the sandbox

  Create a new script with the same SQL

  Parameterize it

-[Review of what we did and how we met the objectives]

-[Things for you to try]

-[References]

-Summary
+### Summary